abhanjac/box_detection_with_realsense/README.md

 ![setup_on_drone_3](images/setup_on_drone_3.jpg)
 ![setup_on_drone_4](images/setup_on_drone_4.jpg)

-The next figure shows the **electrical panel door** mounted on a dummy wall in the lab.
+The next figure shows the **electrical panel box** mounted on a dummy wall in the lab.
-The figure also shows the **yellow claws with fingers** to grab the door handle.
+The figure also shows the **yellow claws with fingers** to grab the box handle.
 This will be later attached to the drone.
 For now it is only mounted on a stand so that the overall setup looks like a real image as seen by the realsense camera.
 The claws will be visible from one side of the frame, as it is supposed to be mounted on one arm of the drone.

 ![original_rgb_frame](images/original_rgb_frame.png)

-# Algorithm Description:
+# Algorithm for Detecting the Box:
 The algorithm goes through several stages for detecting the box.

 ### Stage 1: